Harry Potter Park Brisbane

 - Small and Large climbing net

-- Large grassed area adjacent to the park for ball games
+- A large grassed area adjacent to the park for ball games

 - Bike/walking paths